evanx/redex/README.md

 Redis is a high-performance server for persistent data structures.

-Combining ES7, Node and Redis is a compelling proposition for building reactive systems.
+Leveraging ES7, Node and Redis is a compelling proposition for building reactive systems.

-Apply patterns of asynchronous decoupling to Redix processors, application microservices, and distributed systems.
+We wish to apply patterns of asynchronous decoupling for disparate applications, collaborating microservices, and Redix plumbing.

 ## Solution